basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 ## 6. Three environments, three strategies

-The hard part is that people run `agent-cli` in at least three different ways, and each needs a different installation strategy.
+The hard part is that people run `agent-cli` in several different ways, and each needs a different installation strategy.

 ### A) `uv tool install` — the persistent environment